yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/alternative-sdks-1/headless-sdk-payment-android.md

 ## Step 3: Include the library in your project

 Include the Yuno SDK in your project through Gradle.
-Then, you can add the repository source:
+Add the repository source:

 ```kotlin
 maven { url "https://yunopayments.jfrog.io/artifactory/snapshots-libs-release" }
 ```

-Next, you need to add the Yuno SDK dependency to your application.
-To accomplish it, add the code below in the `build.gradle` file.
+Add the Yuno SDK dependency to your application in the `build.gradle` file:

 ```kotlin
 dependencies {